Five Below (FIVE)

 AI Analysis | Feedback

-Ms. Park was appointed Chief Executive Officer and a director of Five Below in December 2024.
-She previously served as CEO of Forever 21 for three years and Paper Source for six years.
-Her prior experience includes roles as EVP, Global Marketing and Ecommerce, and VP, GMM, Merchandising at Duty Free Shoppers (DFS), a division of LVMH, as well as positions at Levi Strauss & Co. and McKinsey.
-Ms. Park also served on the board of Dollar Tree from 2020 to 2024.
+Winnie Park was appointed Chief Executive Officer and a member of the Board of Directors of Five Below, effective December 16, 2024.
+An accomplished retail executive with over three decades of experience, Ms. Park previously served as Chief Executive Officer of Forever 21 since January 2022, where she led a brand refresh and launched omnichannel capabilities.
+She also held roles as Executive Vice President, Global Marketing and eCommerce, and Global VP, GMM, Merchandising, at Duty Free Shoppers, a division of LVMH, where she launched the company's first global eCommerce site.
+Her background also includes leading Women's Merchandising for Dockers at Levi Strauss & Co. and working in fashion retail and consumer digital at McKinsey.
+Ms. Park served on the board of Dollar Tree from 2020 to 2024.

 Daniel Sullivan, Chief Financial Officer

-Mr. Sullivan has served as the Chief Financial Officer of Five Below since 2025.
-Prior to joining Five Below, he was the Executive Vice President, Chief Financial Officer, and Chief Operating Officer at Edgewell Personal Care.
-He also held Chief Financial Officer roles at Party City and Ahold USA, and served as Chief Financial Officer and Chief Operating Officer at Heineken USA and Heineken International.
+Daniel Sullivan was appointed Chief Financial Officer of Five Below, effective October 6, 2025.
+He brings approximately 35 years of experience in finance, operations, and strategic leadership, having served as a two-time public company CFO.
+Prior to joining Five Below, Mr. Sullivan was Executive Vice President and Chief Operating Officer at Edgewell Personal Care.
+His previous experience also includes CFO positions at Party City, Ahold USA, and CFO and COO roles at Heineken USA and Heineken International.

 Kenneth R. Bull, Chief Operating Officer